-In order to help you out, we have compiled the list of five pros and cons of voice assistance that will help you in making an informed decision whether you need to opt for voice assistance for your organization or not.
+In order to help you out, we have compiled a list of five pros and cons of voice assistance that will help you in making an informed decision about whether you need to opt for voice assistance for your organization or not.

 But before digging deeper, let’s first understand what voice assistants are.

 A Voice Assistant is a digital assistant that you can interact with through voice.
 There are many different types of voice assistants, such as Siri, Cortana, and Alexa.
 Each has its own individual purposes and design, but all fall under one umbrella.